 Have a serious talk with your veterinarian

-Make a list of your pet's previous vaccines, or even better, collect their medical records from a previous vet, the shelter, or breeder.
+Make a list of your pet's previous vaccines, or even better, collect the medical records of a prior vet, the shelter, or the breeder.

 Remember, many veterinarians will push for vaccines.

 As I said, this is done for several reasons, but the biggest one is to avoid liability to their practice.